MicrosoftDocs/azure-ai-docs/articles/ai-services/language-service/personally-identifiable-information/how-to-call.md

 When you submit documents to be processed, you can specify which of [the supported languages](language-support.md) they're written in. if you don't specify a language, extraction defaults to English.
 The API may return offsets in the response to support different [multilingual and emoji encodings](../concepts/multilingual-emoji-support.md).

-### Redaction Policy
+### Redaction Policy (version 2024-11-5-preview only)

-You're able to define the `redactionPolicy` parameter to reflect the redaction policy to be used when redacting the document in the response.
+in version 2024-11-5-preview, you're able to define the `redactionPolicy` parameter to reflect the redaction policy to be used when redacting the document in the response.
 The policy field supports 3 policy types:

 - `DoNotRedact`
 - `MaskWithCharacter` (default)